iva2k/ionic3-feathers/README.md

 ## Step 6.
 Create todo items from the app and update todos list dynamically

-First we will refactor a bit: rename 'HomePage' to 'TodoListPage'.
+First we will refactor a bit:

+ 1. Rename 'HomePage' to 'TodosListPage' class and file names and all related strings in the code.
+ 2. Rename todo.component files to todosList.component (we will use todo.component name later for single item component)

 To be continued...